-Aside from our labour and delivery unit (which you can read more about under 'having your baby at KGH') there are several other types of care available through KGH that you may be interested in reading about.
+Aside from our Labour and Delivery unit (which you can read more about under 'Having your baby at KGH') there are several other types of care available through KGH that you may be interested in reading about.
 They are:

 Your journey towards your labour and delivery experience begins well before you ever arrive at the hospital.
 There are many considerations to be made during this time and we encourage you to write them down so that you can share them with us when you arrive on the day of your baby's birth.
 This page contains more information on other resources available in our community and a list of some organizations that offer prenatal classes for parents to be.
 For more information, click here.

-While some people associate the word postpartum with the 'baby blues,' this is actually the type of care you will receive immediately after the birth of your child.
 Once your labour and delivery is complete, you and your baby will be moved to a room in our Postpartum Unit on Kidd 5, where you will stay until it is time to leave the hospital.
 While you recover, you and your baby will be cared for by the same nurses and your baby will remain in your room with you at all times.
 For more information on your postpartum experience at KGH, click here.

 While you are in the hospital, recovering after the birth of your baby, we'll offer you education to help you learn how to care for your new child.
 This includes information on how to bathe your baby, what to do if they develop jaundice, how to take care of the remainder of their umbilical cord as well as information on how to change their diaper and clip their fingernails.
 For more information on newborn care, click here.